-CAUTION: Blade is sharp.
+CAUTION: Blades are sharp.
 Protect your hands with gloves and/or wrap blade with heavy cloth.

 - Raise mower to its highest position. - At both sides of mower, position blade at side and measure the distance (A) from bottom edge of blade to the ground.
-The distance should be the same on both sides.

-- If adjustment is necessary, see step in Visual Adjustment instructions above. - Recheck measurements, adjust if necessary until both sides are equal.
+The distance should be the same on both sides. - If adjustment is necessary, see steps in Visual Adjustment instructions above. - Recheck measurements, adjust if necessary until both sides are equal.

-FRONT-TO-BACK ADJUSTMENT (See Figs. 31 & 32)
+FRONT-TO-BACK ADJUSTMENT (See Figs. 32 & 33)